 Keep your hair looking beautiful without contributing to tropical deforestation with rainforest-destroying palm oil.
 If you are ever in doubt look for the prefixes: LAUR, STEAR, GYLC and PALM in the ingredients list on packaging – this is most likely palm oil.
-Another tip is to shop for locally produced shampoos and conditioners, or if you are in the UK – shop at Iceland.
+Another tip is to shop for locally produced shampoos and conditioners.

 Hi GreenpeaceUk @EIA_news @sumofus @FOEInt I’m now a Palm Oil Detective.
 I’m buying #palmoilfree #haircare as big brands @cussonspro @loreal @JNJNews @Unilever are sending 1000s of species extinct.
 Join the fight! #Boycott4WildlifeTweet

 Palm oil in NOT vegan